djoffrey/HarmonicPatterns/README.md

 ####  Visualize

-+ Draw Harmonic Patterns in the graph using ipympl
++ Draw Harmonic Patterns in the graph using mplfinance + ipympl
-+ 使用ipympl绘图
++ 使用mplfinance + ipympl绘图

 ####  Notify